-Most California state parks prohibit dogs, but not Montara State Park, located just south of San Francisco near Half Moon Bay.
+Most California state parks prohibit dogs, but not Montara State Beach, located just south of San Francisco near Half Moon Bay.
 Pick a trail and settle in for some stunning views of the cliffs, rocky beaches, and the Pacific Ocean.
-Come at the right time of year, and you’ll likely see a pod of grey whales just off the coast.
-The trails are great for bird watching too, so it’s a good thing there are plenty of benches along the way on which you can sit and rest …. er, enjoy the view!
+Come at the right time of year and you’ll likely see a pod of grey whales just off the coast.
+The trails are great for bird watching too, so it’s a good thing there are plenty of benches along the way on which you can sit and rest …. or, enjoy the view!

 Mt.
 Sutro Open Space Reserve

 You might think you’re in the forest, not the middle of San Francisco, when you bring your dog to Mt.
 Sutro Open Space Reserve.
 If you can find the trailhead (it’s between two houses in Cole Valley), you’ll set off on a peaceful and meandering hike that goes right through the 61-acre park.
 Keep your eyes peeled for small animals and interesting birds, as this eco reserve is a great natural getaway at any time of the year.